edcarp/python-intermediate-esces/_episodes/04-data-types-and-format.md

 cells that have no data, with a no data value!
 That way there are no questions in the future when you (or someone else) explores your data.

-### Where Are the NaN's?
+### Where Are the NaNs?

 Let's explore the NaN values in our data a bit further.
 Using the tools we learned in lesson 02, we can figure out how many rows contain NaN values for Temperature.
-We can also create a new subset from our data that only contains rows with Temperature values > -50 (i.e., select meaningful seawater temperature values):
+We can also create a new subset from our data that only contains rows with Temperature values > 0 (i.e. select meaningful seawater temperature values):

 ~~~
 len(waves_df[pd.isnull(waves_df.Temperature)])